krazydanny/laravel-repository/README.md

 Calling remember() before any query method like find(), first() or count() stores the query result in cache for a given time.
 Always followed by the during() method, which defines the duration of the results in cache (TTL/Time-To-Live in seconds)

+**VERY IMPORTANT:** For Laravel/Lumen v5.7 and earlier versions TTL param passed to during() are minutes instead of seconds.
+This library follows Laravel standards so check what unit of time your version uses for the Cache facade.

 ```php
 $q = User::where( 'active', true );